-When I was a little girl I would often come home from school to smell some sort of fruit crumble pie baking in the oven.
-My grandmother made the most delicious fruit pies – plums, blackberries, apples, peaches – she would use whatever was in season and the aromas would fill our home as well as our neighbours’.
+When I was a little girl, I would often come home from school to the smell of fruit crumble pie baking in the oven.
+My grandmother made the most delicious fruit pies: plums, blackberries, apples, peaches; she would use whatever was in season and the aromas would fill our home as well as our neighbours’.

 Cooking notes: I used small individual ramekins but you can easily use one baking dish and serve it as a whole pie.

-- 1 cup macadamia nuts
+- 1 cup macadamia nuts (or other preferred nuts)

 - 1 cup coconut flour

-- 1/2 cup shredded coconut
+- ½ cup shredded coconut

-- 3 1/2 tbsp coconut oil
+- 3½ tablespoons coconut oil

-- Heat ghee in a medium saucepan.
-Add all filling ingredients, stir and bring to boil.
-Turn the heat to low and simmer for 20-25 minutes or until apples have softened and the mix has thickened and caramelized slightly.
+- Make the filling first.Heat ghee or coconut oil in a medium saucepan.
+Add all filling ingredients to the pot, stir and bring to a boil.
+Turn the heat to low and simmer for 20-25 minutes or until apples have softened and the mixture has thickened and caramelised slightly.

-- Using a food processor, grind macadamia nuts and dates into crumbs.
-Add coconut flour and coconut oil and process into moist crumbs.
-Finally add shredded coconut and blend together until well incorporated.
+- Make the crumbleUsing a food processor, grind macadamia nuts and dates into small crumbs.
+Add coconut flour and coconut oil and process into moist crumbly mixture.
+Add shredded coconut and pulse together until well incorporated.
 Set aside.

-- Divide apple and strawberry filling between four small baking dishes and fill with 1 ½ centimeter thick layer of crumble mixture.
-Bake in the oven, on the middle shelf, for 15-20 minutes or until brown crust forms on top.
+- Assemble the crumble piesDivide the apple and strawberry filling between four small baking dishes and top with 1 ½ cm thick layer of the crumble mixture.
+Bake in the oven, middle shelf, for 15-18 minutes, or until the top brows and becomes crispy.